-While on the Back To Work Enterprise Allowance you will also keep any secondary benefits you already have, such as Free Travel, Electricity Allowance and Telephone Allowance.
+While on the Back To Work Enterprise Allowance you will also keep any secondary benefits you already have, such as Free Travel and Electricity Allowance.
 You will also keep any Fuel Allowance you are already getting.

 You will keep your medical card while you get BTWEA regardless of your income.

 If you are unable to continue on the Back to Work Enterprise Allowance, you will automatically start getting Disability Allowance again.